Optical Flow Techniques for Facial Expression Analysis -- a Practical Evaluation Study: Data augmentation by optical flows

-When considering the results obtained across all of the datasets, we can see that there is a significant improvement in the performance of the different optical flow approaches when the initial data are artificially augmented using other optical flow approaches.
-The Farneback approach gains on average 6\% on CK+, 4\% on CASIA and 4\% on SNAP.
-As for the FlowField approach, it gains on average 3\% on CK+, 6\% on CASIA and 3\% on SNAP.
-Overall, we notice that the more optical flow approaches that are used in the augmentation process, the more the performance tends to increase.
-It is thus possible to increase performance according to the characteristics of the approaches used in the data augmentation process (robustness to motion discontinuities, illumination changes, motion intensity variations).
+When considering the results obtained across all of the datasets, we can see that there is a significant improvement in the performance of the different optical flow approaches when the initial data are artificially augmented using other optical flow approaches. \benjamin{The Farneback approach gains on average 5\% on CK+, 3\% on CASIA, 2\% on SNAP, 13\% on MMI and 36\% on ADFES.
+As for the FlowField approach, it gains on average 4\% on CK+, 6\% on CASIA, 5\% on SNAP, 14\% on MMI and 31\% on ADFES. \marius{The NCUP approach} gains on average 5\% on CK+, 5\% on CASIA, 4\% on SNAP, 13\% on MMI and 33\% on ADFES.
+The significant gains observed on the MMI and ADFES databases are mainly due to the small amount of training data contained in these databases, which does not facilitate the convergence of the classifiers.
+The proposed augmentation method \marius{overcome this difficulty. } Overall, we notice that \marius{the} more optical flow approaches are used in the augmentation process, the more the performance tends to increase. \marius{Besides, combining various optical flows techniques in order to increase the quantity of the available training data, might also result in an increased robustness to motion discontinuities, illumination changes or motion intensity variations that are partially dealt with by the various optical flow techniques selected.}}